You can quickly navigate to the project settings from the top menu: click the More button and choose Settings from the dropdown list.

 On the left, you will find several groups of project settings.
 Switch between them to view the contents of the target group.

 For your convenience, each group has useful tips on the right side, next to the settings list.
-Some of the settings also have a small ? button near their labels: click it to see a short explanation.
+Some of the settings also have a small ? icon near their labels: click it to see a short explanation.

 After adjusting any parameters, do not forget to save the changes by clicking the corresponding button at the bottom.
 Apart from simply applying the changes to the current project, there are two additional buttons for removing the project and cloning it.